Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 }
 ```

-You can read more about creating verification rules in the [corresponding section](#verification).

 ### Instrumentation
 To collect code coverage for JVM applications, Kover uses instrumentation - modification of the bytecode in order to place entry counters in certain blocks of the code.